log2timeline/dftimewolf/docs/recipe-list.md

 Collects logs from Workspace Audit log and dumps them on the filesystem.

-See https://developers.google.com/admin-sdk/reports/reference/rest/v1/activities/list#ApplicationName for a list of application mames.
+See https://developers.google.com/admin-sdk/reports/reference/rest/v1/activities/list#ApplicationName for a list of application names.

 For filters, see https://developers.google.com/admin-sdk/reports/reference/rest/v1/activities/list.